 Pre-K consists of a variety of age-appropriate activities which address the spiritual, intellectual, social, emotional, and physical needs of the young child at this developmental level.
 There is a strong academic component to the program with an emphasis on skills development.
 Children enjoy visits to the local library, a variety of field trips, a weekly music class, character enrichment and motors skills activities on the playground or in the gym.
 Language development curriculum includes letter recognition, learning centers, one-on-one projects with the teacher, stories and opportunities to share with the class during Show and Tell and Circle Time.
 The Pre-K program is designed for children who have their fifth birthday in the summer or fall months.

-We offer a variety of STEM based enrichment programs in the afternoon to both our enrolled students as well as children in the community who may attend other schools.
+We offer a variety of STEM based enrichment programs in the afternoon to our enrolled students.
 These classes are designed to enhance classroom learning and also extend this learning into new and exciting dimensions in Science, Engineering and the Arts.

-Enrichment classes meet from 12:00 noon-2:30 pm on Wednesday and Thursday and are open to the public (non-enrolled children).
+Enrichment classes meet from 1:00pm-2:30 pm every day.
 Mixed age classes are offered for 3, 4 and 5 year olds.
-Enrichment classes are offered October – June.
+Extend your child’s day with these fun and educational classes!

 The Kindergarten program seeks to promote well-rounded learners through the instruction of academic material coupled with the fostering of Christian values.
 The following is a general outline of methods and content to be implemented in the kindergarten classroom.